ducandu/spygame/docs/adding_more_things_to_our_platformer.rst

 Now, let's try the level again.
 You should see that when Erik jumps for example, the repeater super-background scrolls a little slower than the rest of the level (the background and foreground tiled layers).
 You can play around with the vx and vy parameters in the Repeater's constructor (use values between
 0.25 and 1.0 in the custom properties of the repeater object).
-1.0 here means scroll just like the regular layers (no extra pseudo 3D effect).
+1.0 here means to scroll just like the regular layers (no extra pseudo 3D effect).
 Values larger than 1.0 will look physically counter intuitive as the super-background (which is supposed to be further away) will scroll faster than the tiled layers.

 .. figure:: tutorial/advanced/025_the_repeater_in_action_in_the_game.png